11 January 2016

 In addition, you can also:

-• Add custom producer properties via nested <ProducerProperty> elements.
+Add custom producer properties via nested <ProducerProperty>

-• Add custom consumer properties via nested <ConsumerProperty> elements.
+Add custom consumer properties via nested <ConsumerProperty>

-The nested <ProducerProperty>, <ConsumerProperty> and <Header> elements uses the attributes name and value.
+elements uses the attributes name

 Per default, TIF will produce data to a Kafka topic using a string encoder for the keys and a byte-array encoder for the values.
+When TIF consumes data from Kafka, it will deserialize both the keys and values using a String decoder. |

 If a delivery fails to some destination, you can configure an error handler per each destination.